steamclock/bluejay/README.md

 ### State Restoration

-Once your project has BLE accessories background mode enabled, you can choose to opt-in to state restoration when you start your Bluejay session.
+Once your project has BLE accessories background mode enabled, you can choose to opt in to state restoration when you start your Bluejay session.

 ```swift
 bluejay.start(backgroundRestore: .enable(yourRestoreIdentifier))
 ```

-Additionally, Bluejay even allows you to restore listen callbacks on subscribed characteristics that did not end when the app has stopped running.
+Additionally, Bluejay allows you to restore listen callbacks on subscribed characteristics that did not end when the app has stopped running.

 ```swift
 bluejay.start(backgroundRestore: .enable(yourRestoreIdentifier, yourListenRestorer))